Access to the territory and push backs

 Since 2016, the German resettlement programme is part of Germany’s contribution to the EU resettlement scheme.[49]
 Next to the national quota, resettlement includes admissions of Syrian refugees from Türkiye in the context of the so-called EU-Turkey statement.
 In addition, the Federal Government can decide on humanitarian admission programmes on an ad hoc, temporary basis.
 Such a temporary humanitarian admission programme was in place for 20,000 Syrian refugees between 2013 and 2015.[50]

-In the resettlement programme, the BAMF is responsible for the selection process together with the UNHCR.
+In the resettlement programme, UNHCR proposes refugees for resettlement to Germany.
+The selection process is based on admission criteria defined in the admission regulation and selection interviews of the BAMF, security interviews carried out by the security institutions and the visa procedure in responsibility of the Foreign Office.[51]
 Once resettled refugees arrive in Germany, they first stay in a reception centre for up to two weeks.
-Whereas in previous years, all resettlement refugees were first housed in the reception centre of Friedland (Lower Saxony), the resettlement guidelines for 2022 foresee housing in Friedland as well as Doberlug-Kirchhain (Brandenburg) or other facilities made available by Federal States.[37]
-They are then allocated to a municipality, where they are issued a residence permit which is equivalent in rights to residence permits granted to recognised refugees.[38]
+Whereas in previous years, all resettlement refugees were first housed in the reception centre of Friedland (Lower Saxony), the resettlement guidelines for 2022 foresee housing in Friedland as well as Doberlug-Kirchhain (Brandenburg) or other facilities made available by Federal States.[52]
+They are then allocated to a municipality, where they are issued a residence permit which is equivalent in rights to residence permits granted to recognised refugees.[53]

 Year Resettlement places pledged Persons admitted